Ancient Greek Science and Philosophy Facts

 Aristotle noticed that dolphins give birth to live young who were attached to their mothers by umbilical cords, so he classified dolphins as mammals in Generation of Animals.
-Not until the nineteenth century did modern science confirm his statement.
+Not until the nineteenth century did modern science confirm his statement. (source)

 Aristarchus of Samos.

 The first Greek astronomer to suggest the sun was the centre of the solar system was Aristarchus of Samos, around 290 B.C.
 No one took him seriously, and most of his writings were lost.
 We know of him today primarily because Archimedes (whose writings do exist) referred to Aristarchus as holding this apparently nonsensical notion. (source)

 The Greek scientist Aristarchus believed that the motions of the heavenly bodies could easily be understood if it were assumed that all of the planets, including Earth, revolved around the sun and that the stars must be infinitely far away because they seemed motionless.
 Copernicus knew of Aristarchus' views and mentioned them in a passage in De Revolutionibus Orbium Coelestium that he later eliminated, as though not wishing to compromise his own originality.

 The first Greek to observe ocean tides, in the Atlantic in the early third century B.C., was the navigator and astronomer Pytheas, who also produced the correct explanation for them.
 He was 2,000 years ahead of his time; Sir Isaac Newton was the first person to correctly attribute them to the influence of the moon.
 Before Newton's time, most scholars refused to believe that the moon could have any effect on the ocean, especially because one tide each day took place when the moon was not even visible in the sky. (source)